iZettle/sdk-android/README.md

 Using the `put` method you can add whatever you want to this object, but keep in mind that the total data size (including key names) in this object can't be bigger than 4 kilobytes.
 You will get this reference back with transaction data and can always request it back from our servers.

-Then you need to start CardPaymentActivity.
-To do so you may use our helper which creates configured `Intent` object
+Then you need to start `CardPaymentActivity`.
+To do so you may use our helper which creates configured `Intent` object.
 ```kotlin
 val intent = CardPaymentActivity.IntentBuilder(this)
     // MANDATORY: Transaction amount in account currency